astralfrontier/chaosfrontier-org-wiki/ff-fusion-jobs.md

 - Gunlancer (GNB/DRG) - rocket into a pack of enemies and tank them with sweeping spear moves + explosive charges
 - Fated Blade (AST/SAM) - discern your enemy’s destiny, then enact it with your katana
 - Red Knight (RDM/PLD) - build up dual mana via Sword & Shield Oath, unleash it in a storm of blades!
+- Beast Reaper (BLU/RPR) - defeat powerful monsters, then bind their spirits to yours as an avatar and unleash their attacks via your scythe